boonious/hui/README.md

   suggest(suggester_url, "ha", 5, ["name_infix", "ln_prefix", "fn_prefix"], "1939")
 ```

-Query parameters could be arbitrary keywords or
+Query parameters could be any arbitrary keywords such as `[q: "*", rows: 10]` or
 built-in query [structs](https://hexdocs.pm/hui/Hui.html#t:solr_struct/0) that
-provide a structured way for invoking the comprehensive and powerful features of Solr.
+provide a structured way for using the comprehensive and powerful features of Solr.

 See the [API reference](https://hexdocs.pm/hui/api-reference.html#content)
 and [Solr reference guide](http://lucene.apache.org/solr/guide/searching.html)